Svetlana Orlova (politician): Other positions

-Orlova was also the of the Presidium of the General Council of "the United Russia" party, and a member of the regional political council of the Kemerovo regional branch of the party.
+Orlova was also on the Presidium of the General Council of "the United Russia" party, and a member of the regional political council of the Kemerovo regional branch of the party.
 She was the Chairman of the Commission of the Presidium of the General Council of the Party for consideration of complaints of citizens expelled from the party members, Chairman of the Commission of the Presidium of the General Council of the Party for interaction with public associations of the production sector.

 She is also Vice-Chairman of the Bureau of the Congress of Local and Regional Authorities of the Council of Europe (nominated by the largest political faction of the Congress - "European People's Party / Christian Democrats").
 She also leads the Russian delegation to the Congress of Local and Regional Authorities of the Council of Europe.

 Criticism

 The politician and businessman Mikhail Prokhorov accused Orlova of the fact that, at her request, Alexander Filippov, a competitor from the Civic Platform, was forcefully removed from the gubernatorial elections; a case was also initiated against Filippov's father.
 Prokhorov also believes that Orlova initiated the registration for the elections of Civic Position, a spoiler party similar in name and symbolism to Civic Platform, as well as the nomination of Filippov's namesake from this party.

 The Russian press, both federal and directly from the Vladimir Oblast, often criticized Orlova for a mass of election promises that she did not fulfill when she became governor.
 In particular, in 2013, Orlova stated that "there will be no garbage from the Moscow region in the Vladimir region."
 However, she subsequently supported the concept of building a waste processing plant in the Kirzhachsky district of the region, which was supposed to receive, among other things, waste from the housing renovation program operating in Moscow.
 This concept met with strong opposition from the residents of the area, ecologists and scientists.

 The media note Orlova's love for exaggerating her own merits: the governor rounds up and does it only in her favor.
 For example, she stated that 37 schools would be built by 2025, although only 24 were listed in the construction plan.
 Another time she reported that 4,000 residents were relocated from the emergency fund, in fact only 3382.

 Former Senator Konstantin Dobrynin wrote that “Orlova was known in the Federation Council as a 'flapper'.
 She always clapped a lot, furiously, but most importantly: she always started clapping first.
 The secret was simple: when the president did not have time to finish the thought, she already raised her elbows to chest level, spread her arms and began to clap her hands.
 Precisely to beat - do not clap.
 Sometimes accompanied by loud shouts of "Bravo!"
 Or "Right!"
 The most important thing was to get noticed.
 And the president noticed."

 In one of her speeches, she lamented that "America has not yet paid off the Lend-Lease."